nakhaeizadeh2000/accounting-dashboard/api/test/README.md

 ## Best Practices

-1. Always create a new context for each test suite
+1. Always create a new TestContext for each test suite
-2. Reset the database before each test
+2. Reset the database before each test with testContext.reset()
-3. Clean up resources after all tests
+3. Clean up resources after all tests with testContext.cleanup()
-4. Use the provided helpers for database operations and HTTP requests
+4. Use the provided helpers for
-5. Avoid global state